Abdelhameed88/cs50-online-shop/README.md

 ### Sessions

 The webpage uses sessions to confirm that user is logged in.
-Once the user logins, his credentials are checked in if exist in the database and a session is created (and stored in the cookies.
+Once the user logged in, his/her credentials are checked in if exist in the database and a session is created (and stored in the cookies.

 ### Database